 This is a fight that is made interesting by a special location and/or unusual circumstances.
-Both parties try to use these to their advantage and it looks cool too, so it's a visual and tactical plus for the Spectacle
+Both parties try to use these to their advantage and it looks cool too, so it's a visual and tactical plus for the Spectacle.

-Subtropes of the Interesting Situation Duel
+Subtropes of the Interesting Situation Duel include:

 - In Bakumatsu Kikansetsu Irohanihoheto Akizuki and Kanna fight also by night, in a labyrinth of slightly translucent paper walls, that is illuminated by candelabras.
 Akizuki has a sword and Kanna has guns.

-- In Ranma 1/2, the Water Citadel is a hollowed-out mountain filled with high-pressure water, which bursts freely from strategically-placed traps such as logs, boulders, and so on.
+- The Water Citadel is a hollowed-out mountain filled with high-pressure water, which bursts freely from strategically-placed traps such as logs, boulders, and so on.
 The primary antagonist of the arc, Pantyhose Taro uses Akane as bait to lure Ranma and the others to this mountain.
 Once there, not only do they have to battle their enemy, but also stay dry as much as possible—for Ranma's Jusenkyo-cursed team, a random splash would turn them into weaker, or helpless, forms, but it would turn Taro himself into a gigantic, massively powerful minotaur chimera.

 - Jusenkyo itself is an unusual battlefield.
 A "training ground" consisting of hundreds of deep springs, with long stalks of bamboo jutting out for martial artists to stand on... and one false move would send one plunging down into a haunted pond, cursed to become whatever creature first drowned there.
 Yet

 despitebecause of this, Ranma and Genma train here in a flashback.

-- The arenas for the ring battles in Katekyo Hitman Reborn! were set up special for the fight: slowly flooding for the rain battle, Hot lamps and cables for the sun battle, etc.
+- The arenas for the ring battles in Katekyō Hitman Reborn! were set up special for the fight: slowly flooding for the rain battle, Hot lamps and cables for the sun battle, etc.

 - In the third Rebuild of Evangelion movie, Asuka gets to fight the remote-controlled EVA 09 on the outside of a flying spaceship in a vortex of floating pieces of rock (courtesy of Fourth Impact being in process), which involved lots of jumping from rock to rock and entering a freaky-looking Super Mode in mid-jump.

 - One Piece had a few both canon and filler.
 Enies Lobby arc had Luffy fighting Lucci as the whole island was getting bombed to kindom come.
-Thriller Bark final battle was fought with a time limit of the sun about to come up and vaporize those who didn't have a shadow.
+Thriller Bark's final battle was fought with a time limit of the sun about to come up and vaporize those who didn't have a shadow.
 (Long story).
 The 4th movie had Luffy fighting the antagonist on a sinking ship with a cyclone bearing down on them.
-And the 6th movie was all over this with all sorts of bizzare challenges for the Straw Hats.
+And the 6th movie was all over this with all sorts of bizarre challenges for the Straw Hats.

-- Dragon Ball and Dragon Ball Z get special mentions for consistantly demolishing the arenas they fight in, whether it be an actual ring or an entire planet.
+- Dragon Ball and Dragon Ball Z get special mentions for consistently demolishing the arenas they fight in, whether it be an actual ring or an entire planet.
 Special mention goes to the fight between Goku and Tien in Dragonball where Tien destroys the ring and the match becomes a fight to see who can stay in the air longer without touching the ground, since falling outside of the ring is an instant loss.

 - Bleach has these quite frequently.
 A notable example is Ichigo's internal world, which is a skyscraper turned sideways.
 It's generally the location of his battles with his Enemy Within.

-- In the manga of Full Metal Panic, at one point Sousuke is captured and forced to fight an enemy mook.
+- In the manga of Full Metal Panic!, at one point Sousuke is captured and forced to fight an enemy mook.
 The twist?
 Sosuke is using a basic infantry Arm Slave while his opponent is using a production version of Sousuke's Arbalest.
 Sousuke manages to win by collapsing a large temple on top of both of them, knowing that the stronger hydraulics on his AS would allow him to dig his way out of the rubble while the Arbalest remained trapped.